Eradication of dracunculiasis: 2019

-A trial of flubendazole to treat dogs has been started.
+A trial of flubendazole to treat dogs was started.

 The World Health Organization revised its target date for eradication from 2020 to 2030, citing civil conflicts and new information about transmission between humans and dogs.
 The new goal includes eradication in both humans and animals.

 2020s

 2020

-At the end of 2020, 27 total cases had been reported: one case each in Angola, Cameroon, Mali, and South Sudan, eleven cases in Ethiopia, and twelve cases in Chad.
-In addition, there were:
+At the end of 2020, 27 total cases had been reported: 1 case each in Angola, Cameroon, Mali, and South Sudan, 11 cases in Ethiopia, and 12 cases in Chad.
+In addition: